jhpyle/docassemble/_docs/initial.md

 directive] is `True`, so the "Source" link is normally shown.
 Setting `debug: False` makes the "Source" link disappear.

+Note that if you are running an interview in the [Playground], the "Source" link is always shown, because the [Playground] is a development and testing environment.
+You will need to install your package to see the effect of the `debug` feature.

 ## <a name="centered"></a>Whether interview is centered

 If you do not want your interview questions to be centered on the